total-typescript/total-typescript-book/book-content/book.md

 #### The Assignability of Union Types

-Now that we have a basic understanding of union types, let's take a moment to talk about assignability.
+Now that we have a basic understanding of union types, let's think about how they work in our apps.

 Consider this chart: